trentm/json/README.md

     292 https://github.com/LearnBoost/socket.io

 Ultimately this can be useful for then using other command-line tools.
-For example, we could get the list of top-five most forks "nodejs" github
+For example, we could get the list of top-five most forked "nodejs" github
 repos:

     $ curl -s http://github.com/api/v2/json/repos/search/nodejs \